MeenaEaswaran/BMI-6313-Scientific-Writing-in-Healthcare/README.md

 ---

 For questions or issues, please contact the repository maintainer.
-Refer to the relavant [Poster](Assets/BMI6313_Final_Poster_Meena_Easwaran.pdf) along with the final class paper more for detailed information and results.
+Refer to the relavant [Poster](Assets/BMI6313_Final_Poster_Meena_Easwaran.pdf) along with the final class paper (via QR code) for detailed information and results.